EdgarDegas/Slyderin/README.md

 )
 ```

-- `direction` determines how whether the slider is horizontal or vertical and which way the track is filled, e.g.,:
+- `direction` determines whether the slider is horizontal or vertical and how the track is filled, e.g.,:

     - `leadingToTrailing`.
 The slider is horizontal and the track is filled from the leading side to the trailing side when the user slides in leading-to-trailing direction.
 This is the default direction.
     - `bottomToTop`.
 The slider is vertical and the track is filled from bottom to top when the user slides upwards.